 Stand with your legs spread widely and lower down to one side.
 For cossack squats, try to go down as far as you can (again, hamstring should touch the calf).
 Use your hands for balance if you have to.
 If you can’t go through the full ROM, just go down as far as possible.
 With consistent training, your mobility will improve.
 Do all repetitions consecutively on one leg, then on the other one.
 Progressing with the cossack squat is done by elevating the passive leg.
-These are also an excellent precursor when you want to dive into pistol squat progressions.
+These are also an excellent precursor when you want to dive into pistol squat or hover lunge progressions.

 Supermans: If you can’t get into a superman position, spread your legs and arms as far to your sides as you can.
 Supermans should be performed isometrically, meaning you will get into the superman position for as long as you can.
 You don’t need a timer for this.
 Count your breaths.
 One breath is one rep (so when I say “do 5 reps”, I want you to hold the superman position and count 5 slow breaths).
 To progress with supermans, try to have an even breathing rhythm.
 When you get to 15 breaths per hold, do a slower rhythm and go back to 5 breaths per set.

-The secret that all strong people share: They got to that level by progressively doing harder and harder exercises.
+The secret that all strong people share: They got to that level by progressively by doing harder and harder exercises.
 Nobody started with handstand push-ups.
 The key is to get better at one tiny thing each workout (1 more rep, a slightly harder variation, shorter breaks, etc.).
 Over time, this will accumulate to massive improvements.

 Where do I start?